Frequently Asked Questions

 Where do I pick up my medicine from?

-Medicine is dispensed after the consultation, on separate premises.
+Medicine is dispensed after the consultation, on separate premises, and send to your home address.